-- Leave the area and take personal items with you, if it is safe to do so.
+- Leave the area you are in and take personal items with you, if it is safe to do so.

 - Shut all doors behind you as you leave.
 Closed doors can slow the spread of fire, smoke, and water damage in a fire sprinklered building.

 - Before you open a closed door, feel it with the back of your hand.
-If it is hot, leave it closed and use your alternate escape route.
-If it feels normal, brace your body against the door and open it a crack.
+If it is hot, leave it closed, and use your alternate escape route.
+If it feels normal, brace your body against the door and open it slowly.
 Be prepared to slam it shut if heat or smoke rushes in.

 - Never use an elevator during a fire emergency.
 An elevator might be called or sent to the fire floor thus exposing passengers to deadly heat and gases.

-- Proceed to the primary exit which is located .
+- Proceed to the primary exit and know where it is located.

 - If unable to use the primary exit, proceed to the secondary exit and know the best and safest route to use.

 - Proceed to the designated meeting/muster area.
 The meeting/muster area for your group should be discussed and reviewed to keep you aware of where to go and meet during fire.

-- Meet with other members of your group and remain in the assembly area and wait for further instructions.
+- Meet with other members of your group and remain in the meeting/muster area and wait for further instructions.

 If a fire occurs in your area you should…..

 - Remain calm.
-Uncontrolled panic can result in more serious problems than the actual
+Uncontrolled panic can result in serious injury or panic.

 - Go to the nearest fire alarm pull station and activate alarm.